Synnotech-AG/Synnotech.RavenDB/README.md

 }
 ```

-`AsyncReadOnlySession` implements `IDisposable` and `IAsyncDisposable` for you and provides RavenDB's `IAsyncDocumentSession` via the protected `Session` property.
+`AsyncReadOnlySession` implements `IAsyncReadOnlySession`, `IDisposable` and `IAsyncDisposable` for you and provides RavenDB's `IAsyncDocumentSession` via the protected `Session` property.
 This reduces the code that you need to write in your session for your specific use case.

 You can then consume your session via the abstraction in client code.
 Check out the following ASP.NET Core controller for example: